kstenerud/safe-encoding/safe64-specification.md

 | **0e** | `D`  | **1e** | `T`  | **2e** | `i`  | **3e** | `y`  |
 | **0f** | `E`  | **1f** | `U`  | **2f** | `j`  | **3f** | `z`  |

-The alphabet is ordered according to the characters' ordinal positions in UTF-8 and ASCII, so that the resulting encoded text will sort in the same order as the data it represents.
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.

 Whitespace